Otterdays/GAME-Voxel-Arena/documents/ARCHITECTURE.md

 -   **`src/arena.js`**: Acts as a dispatcher for arena creation.
 It imports specific arena definitions and, based on a `mapId`, calls the appropriate arena creation function.
 -   **`src/arena1.js`**: Defines the first arena, including its geometry, materials, and obstacles (relying on the global `THREE` object).
 -   **`src/arena2.js`**: Defines the second, larger, and more complex arena with varied obstacles and colors (relying on the global `THREE` object).
--   **`src/player.js`**: Handles player creation, movement, and first-person camera controls, including the new "Walk Wobble" effect (relying on the global `THREE` object).
+-   **`src/player.js`**: Handles player creation, movement, and first-person camera controls.
+It uses the character model from `src/character.js`.
--   **`src/gun.js`**: Manages the player's weapon, including its model, iron sights, firing mechanism, and sound effects.
+-   **`src/glock.js`**: Manages the player's weapon, including its model, iron sights, firing mechanism, and sound effects.
 It creates bullets when fired (relying on the global `THREE` object).
 -   **`src/bullet.js`**: Defines the `Bullet` class, including its appearance (dark orange sphere), movement logic, and lifetime (relying on the global `THREE` object).
 -   **`src/ui.js`**: Controls the visibility and interaction of all UI components (start menu, settings, pause menu, HUD), including dynamic population of map selection buttons and custom toggle switches for settings.
 -   **`src/input.js`**: Captures and processes all keyboard and mouse input, managed by a customizable keybinding system.
 -   **`src/settings.js`**: Manages persistent game settings like audio volume and keybindings, potentially using browser `localStorage`.
+-   **`src/structures.js`**: Defines the `Structure` class, a data representation for all world objects that can be collided with.
+-   **`src/physics.js`**: Handles collision detection between the player and structures.
+-   **`src/character.js`**: Defines the procedural "bean" character model, created by combining a `CylinderGeometry` and two `SphereGeometry` objects.
+-   **`src/avatar.js`**: Handles the logic for the avatar editor, including creating a new Three.js scene and rendering the player model.

 ## Game Flow and Menu Navigation